 Even though neurofeedback therapy could worsen some symptoms of mental illnesses, the same can be said about other treatments for anxiety and depression.
 For instance, Zoloft is a common serotonin-reuptake inhibitor (SSRI) that treats both anxiety and depression.
 However, some of the side effects include hallucinations and even seizures.

 When comparing medications for mental illnesses versus neurofeedback therapy, there is no question as to what treatment is worth trying first.
 Additionally, medications that may help a dual diagnosis can negatively interact with other prescription drugs.

 The Best Way to Avoid Neurofeedback Therapy Side Effects

 In order to avoid any of the side effects of neurofeedback therapy, it’s best to seek out a reputable facility.
 The Journal of Neurotherapy found that there is a growing number of unlicensed neurofeedback therapists who don’t understand how to properly treat patients.
 They lack the medical background and experience it takes to decide what frequencies would be best suited to treat a patient with and they don’t know how long a session might last.

 Thus, this is the number one reason why individuals experience side effects during this form of therapy.
 Fortunately, Phoenix Rising Recovery has licensed medical professionals who specialize in neurofeedback therapy.
 We always want our clients to have the most comfortable, effective treatment to expedite their respective recovery journeys.

-Overcoming Chemical Dependency through Neurofeedback Therapy
+Overcoming Substance Abuse through Neurofeedback Therapy